Evaluating Primitive Reflexes

 What we do with the Results:

-With the evaluation information, you and I can make a decision about what to do next.
+With the evaluation information, we can make a decision about what to do next.
 If inappropriately active Primitive Reflexes are interfering with behaviour and academic achievement, we will sit down and talk about your options for intervening.
-If we decided in the intake that we need to do further evaluations - such as auditory processing evaluations, or other visual-motor-integration evaluations, we will do those to get the fullest picture possible.
+If we decided in the intake that we need to do further evaluations - such as auditory processing evaluations, or other visual-motor-integration or perceptual evaluations, we will schedule and do those to get the fullest picture possible.
 This will help you make the best most appropriate choice for growing the brain connections needed to resolve the issues you wish to resolve.

 We have found the following to be absolutely true of these kinds of movement interventions –